frontegg-samples/react-embedded-login/README.md

 1. Go to [Frontegg Portal](https://portal.frontegg.com/)
 2. Get your application ID from [ENVIRONMENT] → Applications
 3. Get your Frontegg domain from the Frontegg Portal → [ENVIRONMENT] → Keys & domains
 4. This sample runs on `http://localhost:3000`.
-You may need to add `http://localhost:3000` under → [ENVIRONMENT] → Keys & domains → Allowed origins.
+You may need to add `http://localhost:3000` under → [ENVIRONMENT] → Keys & domains → Allowed origins
+5. Update your application's credentials under `sanboxContextOptions`

 ### 2. Clone the repository -